How to Build Simple Thermistor Circuits

 A thermistor is a specialized resistor which changes resistance value depending on the amount of heat which it is exposed to.
 Its main characteristic is that it is thermally sensitive; in response to the heat it is exposed to, it alters its electrical resistances to changes in temperature.
 It can be used to measure temperature, or to sense temperature changes and act accordingly for the temperature changes, depending on its designed use for the circuit.

 There are 2 main types of thermistors; negative temperature coefficient (NTC) thermistors and positive temperature coefficient (PTC) thermistors.
-NTC thermistors are thermistors whose resistance decreases when the temperature they are exposed to decreases.
+NTC thermistors are thermistors whose resistance decreases when the temperature they are exposed to increases.
 PTC thermistors are thermistors whose resistance increases when the temperature they are exposed to increases.

 In this article, we do examples with both NTC and PTC thermistors.